-WYDOT's EV Stakeholder Networking Database is now live
+WYDOT's EV Stakeholder Networking Database

 Interested in hosting EV stations on your land?
 Or are you an EV company seeking willing landowners to place stations?
 Want to get partners secured before applying for NEVI funding?

-WYDOT and consultant HDR have created a database for networking among different potential EV infrastructure partners.
+WYDOT and consultant HDR created a database for networking among different potential EV infrastructure partners.
 Click here to add yourself to the database.

 This process is completely voluntary.
 Your responses to this questionnaire will create a NEVI Database intended for those interested in being part of EV charging station deployment teams.
 Responses will be publicly available and posted to the WYDOT NEVI website.